 Cons: Mostly suitable for beginners, doesn’t help kids learn real programming

-Python is one of the easiest programming languages that kids can learn.
+Python for kids is one of the easiest programming languages.
 It requires only a few code lines to get started and is very easy to understand, even for beginners.
 Python is used in most advanced fields like cybersecurity, artificial intelligence, data science, and web developments.